Documentation Index

 Triggering Events Manually

-For offline conversions — where the sale or action happens outside your digital funnel — you can trigger events manually from the platform.- Go to the lead record you want to update.
+For offline conversions — where the sale or action happens outside your digital funnel — you can trigger events manually from the platform.

 - Click Trigger Event.